-As at 31 December 2020 and 2019, the Group had interest in the following joint venture:
+As at 31 December 2021 and 2020, the Group had interest in the following joint venture:

-Name Form of entity Place of establishment Registered capital Proportion of interests or purchased shares held to 2020 participating Principal activities Hebao (Shenzhen) Information Technology Company Limited (荷包(深圳)信息科技 有限公司) Incorporated The PRC Ordinary, RMB20,000,000 49% 49% Inactive
+Name Form of entity Place of establishment Registered capital interests or of ownership participating by the Group 2020 Principal activities Hebao (Shenzhen) Information Technology Incorporated The PRC Ordinary, RMB20,000,000 49% 49% Inactive Company Limited (荷包(深圳)信息科技 有限公司)

-\ English name is for identification purpose.
+^{} English name is for identification purpose.

-As at 31 December 2020 and up to the approval date on these consolidated financial statements, no capital was injected to the joint venture by the Group.
+As at 31 December 2021 and up to the approval date on these consolidated financial statements, no capital was injected to the joint venture by the Group.